CDLUC3/mrt-doc/next_steps.md

     - Change primary node for a collection
     - Transfer object to different primary node
   - Augment Object Representation
-    - Alter/repair owner, collection for object
+    - Alter/repair owner, collection for object (for collections that have the standard storage config)
     - Alter/repair mime type for object
     - Augment mime type with more specific information
   - Later/Misc
     - Configure new 4byte character Wasabi node (as an alternate secondary node for new collections)
     - Eliminate DUA code
 - Mark
+  - On hold
+    - EC2 Sceptre for Docker Box replacement
   - In progress
-    - EC2 Sceptre for Docker Box replacement
     - Service graceful shutdown for ECS stack
     - Starting with Ingest
-  - On hold (as of 2026-03)
-    - Workspace: Consider writing producer directory to S3 rather than to ingest folder file system
+  - Complete remaining log throttling for Java services and shared libraries [#2652](https://github.com/CDLUC3/mrt-doc/issues/2652)
+    - Starting with Ingest
+  - ECS Migration
+    - Proxy handler for campuses that need to allow an IP range
+    - Authentication injection handler
+    - Email solution for Ingest
+    - Migrate Nuxeo feed processing to an ECS task
-  - New Manifest Type
+  - New JSON-based Manifest Type
-  - Nuxeo refactor and cleanup
-  - Passing storage fix parameters to INV/Storage for object updates
+    - Assist with UC Berkeley Library object consolidation with new manifest type
 - Terry
-  - In progress
+  - ECS Migration
-    - Performance test new stack (for Jul 2026 migrations)
+    - Remaining service migrations (Ingest, Store, ZooKeeper)
-    - Migration of Merritt to UC3 account
+    - ZFS to EFS copy process
-    - Nagios monitoring replacements
+    - Migrate Nuxeo feed processing to an ECS task
-  - Eliminate Guest Login from UI ?
+  - UI enhancements
-  - Depositor API or Admin Tool
+    - Consent manager implementation
+    - Display file path for on search results page
+  - New JSON-based Manifest Type
+    - Assist with UC Berkeley Library object consolidation with new manifest type
+    - JSON schema validation possibilities
+  - Revive collection health analysis implementation for ECS stack
 - Ashley
   - Backup and disaster recovery tasks as we continue to move to the UC3 account
 - Eric